Best Workout Earbuds of 2024

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-If you want to get in shape, a pair of great workout headphones can be a great partner, as long as they’re truly up to the task.
+If you want to get in shape, a pair of great workout headphones can be a great partner.
+As long as they’re truly up to the task.

 Many of today’s top earbuds also have noise-canceling capability, which can reduce the ambient noise at your gym so that you can stream your tunes in peace.
 If you’re out running, though, a background that’s too quiet can pose a problem, canceling the sounds of traffic.
 So the noise-canceling models in this roundup have an ambient or transparency mode that pipes in some outside sound.